nadaanwaranwarelsayed/IT-Support/System-Fundamentals-&-Diagnostics/Linux_CLI_Reference.md

-head 'file name'                          | show the first 10 rows by default      head -n 15 'file name' tail 'file name'                          | show the last  10 rows by default      tail -n 15 'file name' less 'file name'                          | less in linux = more in windows    up,down,g(to first row),G(to last row),/word(search),q(quit)  ****very important command grep word 'file name' or  grep word *.txt | search about word in file or many files
+head 'file name'                          | show the first 10 rows by default      head -n 15 'file name' tail 'file name'                          | show the last  10 rows by default      tail -n 15 'file name' less 'file name'                          | less in linux = more in windows    up,down,g(to first row),G(to last row),/word(search),q(quit)  ****very important command grep -i word 'file name'                  | search about word in file whatever the letters capital/small (ignore case) grep -i word *.txt | search about word in many files (wildcard)
 ls /home 2> /dev/null                     | /dev/null = $null in windows
 ls -la /etc | grep bluetooth              | use pipe to combine two commands in one line || list only rows in etc file that contain 'bluetooth' word
-** Get-Help , history , more , (less , grep) in linux --> so important commands
+** --Help , history , more , (less , grep) in linux --> so important commands